 She stared at his face, wanting to punch it, and took delight that someone had already taken the liberty.
-With a fuck-you grin and an exaggerated amount of sweetness, she said to him, “You should really put some ice on that nice shiner of yours,” then moseyed away in her cowgirl boots and tight denim shorts.
+With a fuck-you grin and manufactured sweetness, she said to him, “You should really put some ice on that nice shiner of yours,” then moseyed away in her cowgirl boots and tight denim shorts.

 “Ice?” he mumbled.
 “I don’t need no ice.
 Pussies need ice.
 Right, Bob?”
 He stabbed his fork through lettuce and a cherry tomato.
 With a shaky hand, he brought it to his mouth while concentrating to not drip any dressing on his suit.

-Magnum looked at Zabka and said, “Ya know, calling women Sugar-Tits, and stuff like that, it’s borderline offensive.”
+Magnum fiddled with his bushy brown mustache.
+If not for his baby face, he could almost be mistaken for Tom Selleck.
+He looked at Zabka and said, “Ya know, calling women Sugar-Tits, and stuff like that, it’s borderline offensive.”
 His high-and-mighty tone was over the top.
 “The world is changing, my friend.
-Pretty soon they’ll be able to join the army… maybe even do factory work.
+Pretty soon they’ll be able to join the army… maybe even do other men-type jobs.
 Who knows?”

-Zabka gave a side-eye look at Bob with an expression that said, You hear this bullshit?
+Zabka looked at Bob with his good eye and an expression that said, You hear this bullshit?

 Bob shrugged while reflecting on Magnum’s equally bizarre, yet polar-opposite, outbursts yesterday.
+Yeah, I did.
 He’s lost his fucking mind.

 “And like Bob was saying earlier…” Magnum added.
-“No great story ever started with, ‘So, I was eating a salad…’ Order a real meal and get with the program, Zabka.”
+“No great story ever started with, ‘So, I was eating a salad…’ Try ordering a real meal, Zabka.”

 Zabka chewed, his face scrunched, pondering those words of wisdom.
 “Yeah, but what if I was tossin’ some chick’s salad?”
 He raised his eyebrows and continued, “That’d be a good start to a story, right?”
-Undoubtedly, he thought his response was clever.
+Without a doubt, he thought he was being clever.